akash-az/Autobg_Assignment-java-developer-backend/README.md

 - Use an abstract class when:

-  - You need to provide a common base implementation for derived classes.
+  - when we  need to provide a common base implementation for derived classes.
-  - You need instance variables that derived classes can inherit.
+  - when we need instance variables that derived classes can inherit.
   - There is an "is-a" relationship (e.g., `Dog extends Animal`).

 - Use an interface when:
-  - You want to define a contract for unrelated classes (e.g., `Flyable` for `Airplane` and `Bird`).
+  - when we want to define a contract for unrelated classes (e.g., `Flyable` for `Airplane` and `Bird`).
-  - You need multiple inheritance.
+  - when we need multiple inheritance.
   - There is a "can-do" relationship.

 ---